brain-modelling-group/neural-flows/README.md

 or any other directory where some temporary files will be stored during execution.

 1b.
-(Optional) If you are on Mac, the default value `/tmp` should work, otherwise change it to an appropriate temp folder.
+(Optional) If you are on Mac, the default value `/tmp` should work, otherwise change it to an appropriate temporary folder.

 1c.
 (Optional) If you re on Linux, you're good to go.

-2. Run the function under `examples/` at
+2. Call the following function from within the top level directory `neural-flows/`
 ```matlab
 rotating_wave()
 ```